Securing the network (part 1) #CyberSecMonth

 Control Wi-Fi access networks:

 The use of Wi-Fi can present a risk in a professional environment, particularly in view of the poor control of the coverage area or the lack of secure access configuration.
 Thus, the segmentation of the network architecture limits the consequences of an intrusion to a specific perimeter of the information system.
-What is important to do:
+Important steps to secure your network:

 - The flows of workstations connecting to the Wi-Fi network must be filtered and restricted.

-- It is also important to implement robust encryption and centralized authentication including through machine client certificates.
+- It is also important to implement robust encryption and centralized authentication through machine client certificates.

 - The wifi network should not be secured with a single shared password.
 If this is not possible, this unique password must be complex and renewed regulary.